-Now don’t go beating up scientists yet.
+Now don’t go beating up scientists yet just because of these wide-ranging yet conflicting options.
 They just want to develop theories that best explain our world, and it is through the quest to explain that we sometimes arrive at an idea we would least expect to.
 Like questioning the arrow of time.
 Why does time seem to only go in one direction and not backwards?
 Much math has shown that it is possible to yet we have not witnessed it happen.
 We only seem to see things go from point A to point B. But what if you thought of time as a transition from order to chaos?
 That is, what if it’s just a measurement of entropy.
 Then time would just be the passing of moments and would be a part of the universe which is governed by quantum physics and relativity.
 Those moments may be analogous to the tiny quanta that everything can be broken into.
 Those quanta have multiple wave functions and when witnessed fall into place.
 Similarly, time may also act that way.
 Once viewed it then falls into a state that we witness, hence why we see time as a forward progression (Folger 79, 83).

 Okay, so we may live in a multiverse.
 Where does the topic of time come back to this?
 Well, after Universes collide the energy released slowly becomes matter and the space between the colliding Universes increases post collision until it reaches a point where gravity pulls them closer and closer until another collision occurs.
 This is why we call this version of cosmology cyclic for it goes through familiar motions and events seem to repeat themselves on and on.
 We have an arrow of time that clearly goes forward now.
-And best of all, cyclic cosmology can be proven if the readings from gravity waves match predictions.
+And best of all, cyclic cosmology can be proven if the readings from gravity waves match predictions stemming from the theory.
 Perhaps BICEP2 or some other study may prove or disprove this soon (57).

 What about backward time?
 Can it exist?
 Yes, says Sean Carrol and Jennifer Chen.
 They started their work in 2004 and did not want the higher dimensions that come attached to string theory.
 Instead, they turned to inflation, which was a brief moment early in the Universe where space expanded rapidly, causing the Universe to be isotropic.
 It also happens to imply that we live in a multiverse, just like cyclic cosmology.
 But in this multiverse dark energy prevails and occasionally has “random fluctuations” according to quantum mechanics.
 It is those fluctuations that cause inflation.
 But nothing is to stop some universes from having forward or backward time because of the fluctuations causing each Universe to have its own set of rules.
 Some can start in low entropy and go to high (like our Universe) which implies forward time but the theory also says some can start in high entropy and go to low, which would be the reverse of what we experience.
 Hence, backward time may be possible (Frank 57-8).